neilsarkar/pogp/README.md

 ```

 ```
-0-8: unsigned byte of layout
-8-128: bits for each key
+0-128: bits for each key
 ```

 **Custom**